Below you can find a complete list of Croatian animals. We currently track 230 animals in Croatia and are adding more every day!

 - Located on a small island chain right off the coast, the Brijuni Islands National Park is a good place to find deer, hares, nesting birds, and marine wildlife.
 There is also a safari park nearby that contains some exotic animals from Asia and Africa.

 Croatia contains several species of venomous snakes and spiders.

-- Horned Viper – This species can be found in rocky hillsides all across the country.
+- Horned Viper – This species lives in rocky hillsides all across the country.
 As one of the most dangerous snakes in all of Europe, the horned viper can deliver a powerful toxin that may lead to pain, swelling, and discoloration.

 - Common European Viper – Although it does not have the most potent poison, this viper is quite common all over Europe and so it’s responsible for the most bites.
-In Croatia, it can be found in river lowlands, plains, and mountains.
+In Croatia, it lives in river lowlands, plains, and mountains.
 Symptoms of its bite can include pain, swelling, tingling, and blisters.
 Cardiovascular failure may occur in a very small number of cases.

-- Meadow Viper – This species can be found in grasslands and meadows at higher elevations.
+- Meadow Viper – This species inhabits grasslands and meadows at higher elevations.
 Because of its rarity and the relatively low potency of its toxin, the meadow viper doesn’t pose as much of a danger as other species of vipers, but bite victims should always seek immediate medical attention.

 - Black Widow Spider – The bite of the European black widow can be quite painful and annoying.
 In uncommon cases, it can cause muscle spasms, cramping, and an increased heart rate, but death from its bite is exceptionally rare.